clang: a C language family frontend for LLVM

 Of course this is only a rough outline of the goals and features of Clang.
 To get a true sense of what it is all about, see the Features section, which breaks each of these down and explains them in more detail.

-The development of a new front-end was started out of a need -- a need for a compiler that allows better diagnostics, better integration with IDEs, a license that is compatible with commercial products, and a nimble compiler that is easy to develop and maintain.
+Development of the new front-end was started out of a need for a compiler that allows better diagnostics, better integration with IDEs, a license that is compatible with commercial products, and a nimble compiler that is easy to develop and maintain.
 All of these were motivations for starting work on a new front-end that could meet these needs.

 A good (but quite dated) introduction to Clang can be found in the following video lectures: